NinjaMandy/NinjaMandy/README.md

 - 👋 Hi, I’m @NinjaMandy
 - 👀 I’m interested in trying new things and solving problems ,
-- 🌱 I’m currently learning web development.
+- 🌱 I’m currently learning web development WITH angular , node , mvc , asp.net.
 - This is just for to store my codes and if you have bettere soloutions for  the problems feel free to add it.
 -